justkao/Bolt/README.md

 * Sessions
 * Generation of async interfaces
-* CancellationToken
+* CancellationToken support
-* Multiple Content Types (json, xml, protocol buffers)
 * Asynchronous methods
 * Recoverable Proxy
 * Server Failover support
 * Modularity - every component and behavior of Bolt is replaceable
-* User Code Generators - plug your own code into the generated classes
+* User Code Generators - plug your own code into the generated proxies
-* Configuration Based Generation - define Configuration.json file to describe how contracts should be generated
+* Configuration Based Generation - define Configuration.json file to describe how proxies should be generated

 #### Bolt Packages
 * **[Bolt.Core](https://www.nuget.org/packages/Bolt.Core/)** - contains common interfaces and helpers shared by both client and server.
 Multiple platforms are supported for this package.
 Portable Class Library(PCL)